AdobeDocs/contributor.en/user/writing-essentials/using-markdown.md

 ### Ampersands in titles

 Ampersands (&) aren't allowed in titles.
-Use "and" instead, or use &amp;
+Use "and" instead, or use the `&amp;` encoding.

 ## See also